- What other names is Lysine known by?

 - Dosing considerations for Lysine.

-Lysine is used for preventing and treating cold sores (caused by the virus called herpes simplex labialis).
-It is taken by mouth or applied directly to the skin for this use.
+Lysine is taken by mouth or applied directly to the skin for preventing and treating cold sores (caused by the virus called herpes simplex labialis).

 Possibly Effective for...

 - Cold sores (herpes simplex labialis).
 Research suggests that lysine seems to reduce cold sores when taken by mouth and also when applied as a cream to the skin.
-However, some research suggests that it does not reduce the severity or recurrence of cold sores.
+Applying a specific product containing lysine, zinc oxide and 14 other ingredients (Super Lysine Plus +) seems to help reduce cold sores faster.
+However, some research suggests that lysine does not reduce the severity or recurrence of cold sores.

 Insufficient Evidence to Rate Effectiveness for...